UDx

 -

-In the File name field, enter the name of the python file.
+In the File name field, enter the name of the file.

 Note

-Ensure that the class names are present in the python file and this file is available in the .zip file. -
+Ensure that the class names are present in this file. -

-Select Browse and choose the zip file that contains the python file you selected in the previous step.
+Click Browse and choose the file that contains the file you selected in the previous step.

 Note

-You can upload only .zip files.
-The maximum file size allowed is 300 MB.
-Ensure that the python file is available immediately in the root folder.
+For python, you can upload only .zip files.
+Ensure that the file is available immediately in the root folder.
 For example, root/my_file.py.
+For C++, you can upload only .so files.
+For java, you can upload JAR files.
+The maximum file size allowed for all languages is 300 MB.
 Uploaded files are quarantined for antivirus scanning.
 If no threats are found, OTCAD creates the function.Note

 The uploading party is solely responsible for any code or content they submit.
 OpenText does not review or endorse uploads and assumes no liability for them.
 By uploading, users acknowledge and accept full responsibility for any consequences that may arise. -